Capitol (Williamsburg, Virginia): Second Williamsburg Capitol (1753–1779)

 Governor William Gooch urged that the Capitol be rebuilt, but many legislators preferred relocating the government to a city more accessible to trade and navigation.
 In the meantime, the burgesses met again at the nearby Wren Building.
 Finally, in November 1748, reconstruction of the Capitol was approved (by only two votes: 40 to 38).
 The burgesses met inside for the first time on November 1, 1753.
+James Skelton, owner of Elk Island, was contracted to build the Capitol.

 In this building, Patrick Henry delivered his Caesar-Brutus speech against the Stamp Act on May 29, 1765.
 Henry, George Washington, George Mason, George Wythe, Richard Henry Lee, Thomas Jefferson, and others played parts in the legislative maneuvering that ended in revolution.
 As fighting began in the North, the building featured discussion concerning Mason's Virginia Declaration of Rights, his Virginia constitution, and Jefferson's first attempt at a bill for religious freedom.

 On June 29, 1776, Virginians declared their independence from Great Britain and wrote the state's first constitution, thereby creating an independent government four days before Congress voted for the Declaration of Independence in Philadelphia on July 4.

 The Capitol at Williamsburg served until the American Revolutionary War began, when Governor Thomas Jefferson urged it that the capital be relocated to Richmond.
 The building was last used as a capitol on December 24, 1779, when the Virginia General Assembly adjourned to reconvene in 1780 at the new capital, Richmond.

 After the capital of Virginia was moved to Richmond in 1779, the old Capitol was used for a wide range of purposes, from a court to a school.
 The east wing was removed around 1800 because of its dangerous condition, leaving only the west wing standing for the next 30 years, until it was destroyed by fire in 1832, leaving no trace of the original structure, except for the outline of its foundations.